bgnacinski/Ping-Scanner/README.md

 # Ping-Scanner
 An ping-scanner that use threading.
 It's really fast.
-Tested on Linux
+For Linux

+To use it on windows:
+From os.system in ping(), remove '-c 1' and rest (without %s)

 ## How to use it?
 You have to type first 3 octets of IP (e.g. 192.168.1) as argument